rheia-framework/RHEIA/docs/sphinx/methods.rst

 Optimization
 ------------

 The Nondominated Sorting Genetic Algorithm (NSGA-II) is adopted to perform the deterministic and robust design optimization task.
-In the latter case, NSGA-II is coupled to PCE method in order to propagate the uncertaintes for each set of model parameters captured by the optimizer.
+In the latter case, NSGA-II is coupled to the PCE method in order to propagate the uncertainties for each set of model parameters captured by the optimizer.
 A brief introduction to the algorithm is provided below.
 The details on the method are described in :cite:`Deb2002a`.
 Finally, a guideline towards setting the optimization parameters is provided, based on our experience.